openlibhums/janeway/docs/source/editor/prepub.rst

 .. warning::
-   **If you have not done so already, double check (in the Typesetting Plugin or Production) that any typesetting queries at the very end of the PDF have been addressed and removed.**
+   **If you have not done so already, double check (in the Typesetting Plugin or Production stage) that any typesetting queries at the very end of the PDF have been addressed and removed.**

 Check the ‘Mark as Complete’ box to move onto the next step.